This stunning Manchester kitchen is a carefully considered and bespoke design, resulting in a contemporary and stylish “living kitchen”.

 “Great company to work with, thoughtful and creative.
 I had an initial idea of what I wanted and all the team at Sheffield Sustainable Kitchens worked with me to deliver exactly what I was hoping for.
 The recycled glass worktop is a triumph, the hand painted cabinets are beautiful and extremely high quality.
 I am absolutely thrilled with my new kitchen”.

-The finished Manchester kitchen-living space is really beautiful.
+The finished Manchester kitchen-living space is really beautiful and bespoke.
 We hope they continue to enjoy the space for many years to come.